Ivaynn/TurtleCraft/README.md

 # TurtleCraft

 This Minecraft data pack adds turtles that can be programmed to automate tasks, inspired by the "ComputerCraft" mod.
-With a simplified and user-friendly approach to turtle programming, this data pack can be enjoyed by everyone.
-It can be used on servers and includes features designed for multiplayer interactions.
+You can use a chat menu to create your own programs or load some of the examples!

-The optimization goal was to support multiple turtles running at once on a small server.
-For larger scales, the data pack includes performance options that can be adjusted in-game to limit potential lag caused by the turtles.
+TurtleCraft can be installed in servers and includes features designed for multiplayer interactions.
+It supports multiple turtles running simultaneously on a small server and, for larger scales, there are multiple performance options that can be adjusted in-game.

-Please note that this is an ongoing project that will be improved over time.
-If you come across any bugs or issues, please contact me via [Discord](https://discord.gg/QAtc7ZgPxS).
+If you find an issue or have a suggestion, you can [create an issue](https://github.com/Ivaynn/TurtleCraft/issues) or join the [Discord server](https://discord.gg/QAtc7ZgPxS).
 You can also use this server to share programs or just chat!
+You can contribute directly by creating a pull request.